-The following is intended for participants in the United States only, and will be governed by United States laws.
-Do not proceed in this if you are not eligible or not currently located in the United States.
+The following contest is intended for participants in the United States only, and will be governed by United States laws.
+Do not proceed in this contest if you are not eligible or not currently located in the United States.
 Further eligibility restrictions are contained in the official rules below.

-CONTEST NAME
+Hyatt NYE w/ GP 12/17

 OFFICIAL RULES

 NO PURCHASE OR PAYMENT OF ANY KIND IS NECESSARY TO ENTER OR WIN.
-A PURCHASE OR PAYMENT WILL NOT INCREASE ENTRANT’S CHANCE OF WINNING.
+A PURCHASE OR PAYMENT WILL NOT INCREASE AN ENTRANT’S CHANCE OF WINNING.
+VOID WHERE PROHIBITED BY LAW.

+Contest Administrator: KZZO, 280 Commerce Circle, Sacramento, CA 95815

+Contest Sponsor: Hyatt Regency Sacramento, 1209 L St, Sacramento, CA 95814

 HOW TO ENTER

-These rules govern the CONTEST NAME (“”), which is being conducted by CALL LETTERS (“Station”).
-The begins on DAY, MONTH DATE, YEAR and ends on DAY, MONTH DATE, YEAR (“ Dates”).“”
+These rules govern the Hyatt NYE w/ GP 12/17 (“Contest”), which is being conducted by KZZO (“Station”).
+The Contest begins on Monday, December 17, 2018 and ends on Monday, December 24, 2018 (“Contest Dates”).
+Entrants may enter via texting (“on-air”) or online only.

-To enter the , entrant may enter by text message or online beginning on DAY, MONTH DATE, YEAR at TIME + TIME ZONE and ending on DAY, MONTH DATE, YEAR at TIME + TIME ZONE (“Entry Period”).
+To enter the Contest, entrant may enter by text message or online beginning on Monday, December 17, 2018 at 7:30am PST and ending on Friday, December 21, 2018 at 6:00pm PST (“Entry Period”).

-To enter text message, listen to the Station each day beginning on DAY, MONTH DATE, YEAR at TIME + TIME ZONE and ending on DAY, MONTH DATE, YEAR at TIME + TIME ZONE during these dates for the on-air personality to announce the cue to text.
-Upon hearing the cue to text, listeners must text the Keyword announced on-air to TEXT LINE to enter the . ’’s full name, complete address (including zip code), day and evening phone numbers, and date of birth to verify eligibility.
+To enter via text message, listen to the Station each weekday beginning on Monday, December 17, 2018 at 7:30am PST and ending on Friday, December 21, 2018 at 6:00pm PST during these dates for the on-air personality to announce the cue to text.
+Upon hearing the cue to text, listeners must text the Keyword announced on-air to 21005 within the time period specified to enter the Contest.
+Only one entry per Keyword per person is permitted.
+By texting to enter the Contest, the listener consents to receive automated messages about the Contest on his or her cell phone.
+Standard message and data rates may apply.
+The frequency of automated message(s) that an individual may receive after entering the Contest may vary.
+If an individual wishes to stop receiving text messages, he or she can text STOP to cancel such messages.

+Terms are available at the Station’s Terms of Use.
+Station assumes no responsibility for charges incurred for text messaging, including, without limitation, any text messages or Contest notices from the Station.
+To be eligible to win, entrants in the Contest must provide all information requested including entrant’s full name, complete address (including zip code), day and evening phone numbers, and date of birth to verify eligibility.
 P.O.
 Boxes are not permitted as addresses.

-To enter online, visit WEBSITE and follow the links and instructions, include the short code TEXT LINE Keyword announced onair on the Station and complete and submit the online entry form during the Entry Period.
-Online entrants are subject to all notices posted online including but not limited to the ’ Privacy Policy.
+To enter the Contest online, visit now100fm.com and follow the links and instructions, include the short code 21005, the Keyword announced on-air on the Station, and complete and submit the online entry form during the Entry Period outlined above.
+Online entrants are subject to all notices posted online including but not limited to the Station’s Privacy Policy.
+Only one (1) entry per Keyword per person is permitted.
 Multiple participants are not permitted to share the same email address.
 P.O.
-Boxes are not permitted.
+Boxes are not permitted as addresses.
 Entries submitted may not be acknowledged or returned.
-Proof of submission of an entry shall not be deemed proof of receipt by the .
+Proof of submission of an entry shall not be deemed proof of receipt by the Contest Administrator.
 Online entrants will also be required to listen to the Station during the times listed above for the Keyword and short code and must submit them in the online entry form.